 Directly after the SMP procedure, the color of the pigment will look the most vibrant and detailed.
 This is the case for any provider because as the needle punctures the epidermis (upper layer of skin) to get to the dermis (the second layer of skin), pigment is deposited in the puncture sites in the epidermis.
 Over the next 30 days a new epidermis replaces the punctured and pigmented one (as with all areas of the skin, the epidermis is constantly replaced), which causes the pigmentation to appear less vibrant and more natural.

 How Can I Select The Right SMP Provider?

 There are a few keys to selecting the right Scalp MicroPigmentation technician and clinic.
 Here are some ways to ensure you have the best Scalp MicroPigmentation procedure:

 Find An Experienced Clinic With Highly Trained Technicians

 Looking into new clinics or speedily trained technicians won’t result in the best Scalp MicroPigmentation procedure.
 It’s important to understand how your technician has been trained and how skilled they are at SMP before they perform SMP on your scalp.
 Selecting Scalp MicroPigmentation for your hair loss solution is an important decision.
 Make sure that the technician working on your scalp is held to a high standard of quality, understands the differences that gender and ethnicity make into hairline design and SMP outcome, and is employed by a steady clinic.

 Understand Where Your SMP Treatment Will Take Place

 It’s important to note that many new SMP providers will set up shop in hotels or conference rooms, employing technicians that are trained with online courses without introduction to real SMP prospects before their first SMP procedure.
-Your procedure should take place in a sterile, medical environment, even better if the clinic has medical oversight to ensure you have everything you need during and after your Scalp MicroPigmentation procedure.
+Your procedure should take place in a sterile, medical environment, and the clinic should have medical oversight to ensure you have everything you need during and after your Scalp MicroPigmentation procedure.